aryarm/varCA/README.md

 The pipeline is written as Snakefiles, so it must be executed via [Snakemake](https://snakemake.readthedocs.io).
 See the [`run.bash` script](run.bash) for an example.
 Make sure to provide required input and options in the [config files](configs) before executing.
 The config files are currently configured to run the pipeline on the example data provided.

 ### If this is your first time using Snakemake
 We highly recommend that you run `snakemake --help` to learn about all of the options available to you.
 You might discover, for example, that calling Snakemake with the `-n -p -r` flags can be a helpful way to check that the pipeline will be executed correctly before you run it.
-This can also be a good way to familiarize yourself with the steps of the pipeline and their inputs and outputs (the latter of which are inputs to the first rule in each Snakefile -- ie the `all` rule).
+This can also be a good way to familiarize yourself with the steps of the pipeline and their inputs and outputs (the latter of which are inputs to the first rule in each workflow -- ie the `all` rule).

 Another important thing to know is that Snakemake will not recreate output that it has already generated, unless you request it.
 If a job fails or is interrupted, subsequent executions of Snakemake will just pick up where it left off.
+This can also apply to files that *you* create and provide in place of the files it would have generated.

 By default, the pipeline will automatically delete some files it deems unnecessary (ex: unsorted copies of a BAM).
 You can opt to keep these files instead by providing the `--notemp` flag to Snakemake when executing the pipeline.